Midnight95/local_debian_repo/README.md

           }
 ```

-Modify /etc/apt/sources.list in your debian bases system \(replace ip with your repo machine\):
+Modify /etc/apt/sources.list in your debian bases system \("IP" should be replaced with the IP address of the server\):
 ```
 # Proxmox
 deb [arch=amd64] http://IP/download.proxmox.com/debian/pve/ buster pve-no-subscription